drummondlab/drummondlab.github.io/team/_posts/2022-09-30-dana-christopher.md

 github:
 scholar:
 image: /assets/images/team/dana-christopher.png
-alum: false
+alum: true
 ---
-Dana is a [UChicago][1] undergraduate researcher focusing on the evolution and regulation of biomolecular condensation.
+Dana was a [UChicago][1] undergraduate researcher focusing on the evolution and regulation of biomolecular condensation.

 [1]: http://www.uchicago.edu